Initial Settings¶

 Bulk / absorption / float voltages are also covered in your battery manufacturer's datasheet.

-5. Settings → Weather Mode¶
+5. Setup → Weather Mode¶

 Lets the regulator look up the next-day solar forecast for your home port (or wherever NMEA-supplied GPS says you are) and reduce charging when solar will do the job.
 If your boat has no solar, disable Weather Mode entirely — otherwise leave it on with default thresholds.
 The defaults err on the side of charging whenever conditions are at all uncertain.

-6. Settings → Accel¶
+6. Setup → Accel¶

 Configures the accelerometer / IMU feedback loop: how rough water at anchor or at sea is detected and rolled into the dashboard's "voyage scoring."
 Defaults are reasonable; you only need to revisit this if dashboard scoring seems off after some real sea time.

-7. Settings → Alarms¶
+7. Setup → Alarms¶

 Personal-preference territory.
 The defaults are conservative — every alarm fires fairly easily.
 Walk through each row on first boot and either tighten or loosen the threshold to match your tolerance: